CarletonComputerScienceSociety/handbook/docs/guides/onboarding/development-volunteers.md

 In this call, we'll:

 - Learn about your goals
-- Walk through the project landscape
+- Walk through the projects and tools we use
 - Match you with an issue aligned to your interests and CCSS priorities

 ### 💻 Step 3 (Bonus): Check Out the GitHub & Issues Board